 A bit of distractions in the form of a stage sh… no, scratch that.
 No one goes to Vegas to see one of the shows.
 Seriously don’t go to a show.
 No.

 One place worth checking out is the Sphere.
 It’s brand new and worth a visit.
 Maybe you can sneak into one of the vendor after parties there?

 Yes, Vegas is more than just a single “boulevard” of casinos.
 I know, I know, stay with me here.
 If you seek something more than Cloud, vodka and losing money, head out of town.
 There are trips to the Hoover Dam or the Grand Canyon but we recommend hiring a mountain bike from Trek Bicycles (formally McGhies) at Blue Diamond and hitting the awesome trails for a few hours.

 re:Invent your world

 So there you go, everything you need to know about surviving re:Invent.
-If you can’t make it this year, we will be blogging and tweeting remotely so plug in to catch all the action!
+If you can’t make it this year, we will be blogging from the event so plug in to catch all the action!
 See you on the other side.